lw8192/Red-Team-Dev/Python/README.md

     pip install beautiful soup4
     from bs4 import beautifulsoup
+Pickle: serialize / deserialize objects - store for later use or transfer across a network.

+    import pickle
 ### Networking Libraries
 Socket: create a bidirectional comms channel between process or different systems on a network.
 [Socket Programming- How To](https://docs.python.org/3/howto/sockets.html)